Does Home Insurance Cover Burst Pipes? What You Need to Know

 If you have a vacation home, rental property, or simply leave town for an extended period, your standard policy may not protect you from burst pipe damage at all.

-Most homeowners insurance policies contain a vacancy clause that limits or eliminates coverage once a home has been empty for 30 to 60 consecutive days.
-A home with no occupants, no active heat monitoring, and no one checking in regularly is a high-risk property — and insurers treat it that way.
+Most homeowners insurance policies include a vacancy clause, which limits or excludes coverage if the property is unoccupied for typically 30 to 60 consecutive days.
+A home with no occupants, no active heat monitoring, and no one checking in regularly is a high-risk property, and insurers treat it that way.
+Some insurers use even stricter windows, sometimes as short as 14 days or 72 hours for water leak coverage specifically.

 Standard Home Policy